 Teradyne maintains Change in Control Agreements with each of the named executive officers (the "Change in Control Agreements").
-Under the Change in Control Agreements, in the event the employment of a named executive officer is terminated without "Cause" or the named executive officer terminates his employment for "Good Reason" (each as defined in the agreement) within two years following a defined change in control of Teradyne, he will receive the following payments and/or benefits:
+Under the Change in Control Agreements, in the event the employment of a named executive officer is terminated without cause or the named executive officer terminates his employment for good reason (each as defined in the agreement) within two years following, or three months prior and in contemplation of, a defined change in control of Teradyne, he will receive the following payments and/or benefits, subject to the named executive officer providing a general release of claims in favor of the Company and continued compliance with restrictive covenants:

-- Immediate vesting of all outstanding and unvested equity awards (for performance-based equity awards, the vesting will be calculated assuming payout at the target level); - Cash awards for the year of termination calculated at the target level and pro-rated up to the date of termination; - Salary continuation for two years based on the named executive officers' annual target cash compensation at the time of termination; and - Health, dental and vision plan insurance coverage for two years.
+- Immediate vesting of all outstanding and unvested equity awards (for performance-based equity awards, the vesting will be calculated assuming payout at the target level); - Cash awards for the year of termination calculated at the target level and pro-rated, by month, up to the date of termination; - Salary continuation for two years based on the named executive officers' annual target cash compensation (both base salary and variable cash compensation) at the time of termination; and - Health, dental and vision plan insurance coverage for two years, provided on the same terms as those in effect on the date of termination.